Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 • "Why is everything blurry?"
 Your shutter speed is too slow.
 Cats move fast, even when they're sitting still.
 Aim for at least 1/250th of a second.

 • "My cat won't look at me."
 Use a "cat teaser" wand held right above your lens.
 Or, strangely enough, make a clicking sound with your tongue—that usually buys you three seconds of direct eye contact.
+It worked on Maple exactly once, on her third morning of tolerating the camera, right after she'd finished breakfast and was still licking her chops.

 Don't sweat the gear too much.
 Some of the best cat photos I've ever seen were taken on five-year-old iPhones.
 It's all about catching that one look that perfectly sums up your cat's weird, wonderful personality.
 Grab some treats, get low, and start clicking.